Vizvamitra/publishable/README.md

 4. `Page.expired`
 5. `Page.drafts`

+#### Supported orms

+Gem supports ActiveRecord and Mongoid.

+If you need support of other orm, you can define your own scopes module for it.
+See [ActiveRecord scopes][1] or [Mongoid scopes][2] for an example.

 #### Contacts

 You can contact me via email: <vizvamitra@gmail.com>
 Feel free to make pull requests or create issues)

 Dmitrii Krasnov

+[1]: lib/publishable/scopes/active_record.rb
+[2]: lib/publishable/scopes/mongoid.rb